MiguelSouza2/MiguelSouza2/README.md

 - 👋 Hi, I’m @MiguelSouza2!

-- 🌱 I’m currently learning JS and PHP!
+- 🌱 I’m currently learning JS, PHP and C#!

 - 📫 How to reach me <a href="url(www.linkedin.com/in/miguel-souza-3b48a4274)">Linkedin<a>

 - ⚡Currently studying on ETEC Registro!

 <!---
 MiguelSouza2/MiguelSouza2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.